-It is a lot of work to scour the internet web pages trying to find journalists contacts from one publication to another: That is why you have a tool like Pressfarm which helps you find all this information in one platform.
-Our tool has over 50k journalists spanning across Canada, USA, UK, and Australia.
+It is a lot of work to scour the internet web pages trying to find journalists contacts from one publication to another: That is why you have access to a media database like the one Pressfarm has built, which helps you find all this information in one platform.
+Our tool has over 1 million journalists spanning across Canada, USA, UK, and Australia.
 It will save you a lot of time searching.
-Additionally, in our launch and campaign packages we can make for you customized media lists based on your needs within a short time so that you can get started with your outreach.
+Additionally, we can build customized media lists based on your needs within a short time so that you can get started with your outreach.

 3. Perfect your email pitch

 Work on creating an email pitch that grabs your contact’s attention especially on the pre-header and the subject line.
-If you put more effort on your pre-header and subject lines, there is chance your emails’ open rates will increase.
+If you put more effort into your pre-header and subject lines, there is a chance your email open rates will increase.
 Media outreach subject lines that convert need to be personal, upfront, newsworthy and precise.

 There is only one chance to give a good first impression, you have to ensure your email stands out in the inboxes of busy journalists.
 There are two main things that can impress the reader at a first glance which are the sender and the subject line.

 The subject line is the deciding factor when it comes to whether your email will be opened.
 Considering the media receives hundreds of pitches per week, it is important to make your subject line attractive.